Even greater nutritional care from Visionace

 Quality and Purity Guaranteed

-Only the purest pharmaceutical grade fish oil which has been produced in Norway, is used in Visionace Plus.
+Only the purest pharmaceutical grade fish oil is used in Visionace Plus.
 To ensure maximum benefit, the oil is carefully concentrated to increase its DHA and EPA content and further purified.
 Each batch is rigorously tested, certified, and fully compliant with stringent EC and WHO rules on environmental pollutants.